Table of contents

 1) Eliminating Legacy Hardware Through a Migration

 It is impossible to overestimate the advantages of cloud security as a service.
-Still, your company may be left susceptible during the transitional period between dumping legacy security and using the cloud.
+Still, your company may be susceptible during the transitional period between dumping legacy security and using the cloud.

 2) Misconfiguration Risk